-This course focuses on principles and methods of organization, administration, and leadership in both church, parachurch, and non-church organizations.
+This course focuses on principles and methods of leadership in both church, para-church, and non-church organizations.
 Special attention will be given to biblical leadership principles and their practical application in administrative roles.
-This course will identify specific challenges of both directing and leading groups and ministries as well as developing strategies and tools to meet those challenges.
+This course will identify specific challenges of both directing and leading groups and organizations as well as developing strategies and tools to meet those challenges.